ryanstull/ScalaNullSafe/README.md

 assert(?(person.name,"") == "")
 ```

-There's also a `??` macro which can be used if you want to return a default value if the property itself is `null` and
+There's also a `??` ([null coalese operator](https://en.wikipedia.org/wiki/Null_coalescing_operator)) macro which can be used if you want to return a default value if the property itself is `null` and
 not just one leading up to it.

 ```scala